 Both EUMETSAT and NOAA have previously launched a series of polar orbiting satellites that carry the AVHRR instrument.
-The latest series of AVHRR passive imager (AVHRR/3) operates six channels at wavelengths between 0.5 and 12.0 $\mu$ m.
+The latest series of AVHRR passive imager (AVHRR/3) operates six channels at wavelengths between 0.5 and 12.0 μ m.
 Table 11 summarizes the AVHRR channels used by CMIC.
-Due to fundamental constraints, the near-infrared 1.6 $\mu$ m and 3.8 $\mu$ m channels are time-shared.
-On NOAA-16 (during the first two years of its life), NOAA-17, and METOP the 1.6- $\mu$ m channel has been operated during the daylight part of the orbit, while the 3.8- $\mu$ m channel.
+Due to fundamental constraints, the near-infrared 1.6 μ m and 3.8 μ m channels are time-shared.
+On NOAA-16 (during the first two years of its life), NOAA-17, and METOP the 1.6- μ m channel has been operated during the daylight part of the orbit, while the 3.8- μ m channel was operated during night.
+All other NOAA satellites have only transmitted data from the 3.8- μ m channel.
 Moreover, the earlier AVHRR/1 and AVHRR/2 series carried only 4 and 5 channels, respectively, as indicated in Table 11.
-The spatial resolution of all channels at nadir is around 1x1 km, but this is degraded to 5x4 km for GAC-AVHRR.
+The spatial resolution of all channels at nadir is around 1x1 km2, but this is degraded to 5x4 km2 for GAC-AVHRR.